TheJoker4320/vision-framework/README.md

 |DiagonalReflectiveTapePair|None|None| Goes over all the contours returns the two that turn to each other. <br> Matches to the 2019 requirements.|[diagonal pair filter](https://github.com/TheJoker4320/vision-framework/blob/filters/filters/diagonal_reflective_tape_pair_filter.py)|
 |ShapeFilter| edges_count - the number of edges <br> epsilon - the value which is used to approximate the shape type| edges_count - int <br> epsilon - float| Filters the contours by their approximate shape. <br> Checks the approximate shape according to epsilon value. <br> As epsilon is bigger the filtering is more flexible.|[shape filter](https://github.com/TheJoker4320/vision-framework/blob/filters/filters/shape_filter.py)|

-and How it look on the json file (all of the filters above, you can delete what you do not want to use)
+And how it look on the json file (all of the filters above, you can delete what you do not want to use)
 Example in the JSON file:

 ```python